Eduard-Benedic/discrete_math/chapter_1/foundation.md

 ## Predicates and Quantifiers.

+### Predicates

-The number is greater than 10
+"The number is greater than 10"
 The number - subject
 is greater than 10 - predicate
-The predicate refers to a property that the subject can have.
+The predicate refers to a property that the subject can possess.

+P(x) - propositional function P at x.
+Once x is assigned P(x) becomes a statement.

+### Quantifiers
+When the variables in a propositional function are assigned values the resulting statement becomes a proposition with a certain value.
+However, there is another way to accomplish this called **quantification**

+Quantification
+1. Universal - ∀xP(x) (∀ - universal quantifier)

+2. Existential - ∃xP (x)(∃ - existential quantifier)

+### Binding Variables
+When a quantifier is used on the variable x it means that this occurence of the variable is bound.
+An occurence of a variable that is not bound by a quantifier or set equal to a paricular value is said to be **free**.

+All the variables that occur in a **propositional function** must be bound or set equal to a particular value to turn it into a **proposition**.